Dafny: Imperative features

 This example computes the maximum element of an array.
 The method's precondition and postcondition are given with the requires and ensures clauses (respectively).
 Likewise, the loop invariant and loop variant are given through the invariant and decreases clauses (respectively).

 Loop invariants

 The treatment of loop invariants in Dafny differs from traditional Hoare logic.
-Variables mutated in a loop are treated such that (most) information known about them prior to the loop is discarded.
+Variables mutated in a loop are treated such that (most) information known about them before the loop is discarded.
 Information required to prove properties of such variables must be expressed explicitly in the loop invariant.
 In contrast, variables not mutated in the loop retain all information known about them beforehand.
 The following example illustrates using loops: